NA-MIC/ProjectWeek/PW41_2024_MIT/Projects/MultimodalRegistration/README.md

    - We compiled a comprehensive dataset consisting of MRI and CBCT files.
    - Performed manual approximation to initially align MRI and CBCT images.

+2. **Image Registration Strategy:**
 #### Second Approach:
    - **Manual Segmentation:**
-     - Conducted manual segmentation of MRI images as an initial step.
+     - Conducted automated segmentation of CBCT images as an initial step.
+   - **Image Preprocessing:**
+     - Invert the gray scale level of the MRI
+     - Normalize the MRI and the CBCT
    - **Elastix-Based Registration:**
      - Working to use Elastix to do the registration between MRI and CBCT images using the manual segmentation.
 The MRI has been inverted to facilitate the registration process with Elastix.

 ### Next Steps
+2. **Image Registration Strategy:**
 #### First Approach:
    - **CBCT Registration:**
      - Develop and train a model to transform MRI images into CBCT-like images.